Athletic Trainers: FAQs

 Q: What are the renewal requirements?

-Q: I will be leaving the state for a couple of years; does the board have retirement statues?
+Q: I will be leaving the state for a couple of years, does the board have retirement status or inactive status?